 Littlebeck to Robin Hood's Bay

 The last day of your 192 mile journey, walk south through the woods past Midge Hall and then north-east towards the coast, Hawsker Bottoms, where Robin Hood and Little John displayed their archery skills, and Robin's Hood Bay, joining the coastal path with its views across the North Sea.
 Dip a toe, you’ve done it!
-A short transfer will take you a little further along the coast to your 2AA Rosette restaurant and overnight stop.
+A short transfer will take you a little further along the coast.

 11 miles (18 km)